The application period for the Summer 2024 session is now closed. The first application update will be sent the first week of February 2024.

 Applicants will need to create an account the first time they access the portal, and will submit two letters of recommendation as part of the application.

 Applications will be reviewed by the White House Internship Program team on a rolling basis during the application window; completed applications will be reviewed as soon as they are received.
 Therefore, candidates are encouraged to submit their applications sooner rather than later in the application period.

-- The Fall 2023 program will be a 14-week program, beginning Monday, September 11th and ending on Friday, December 15th.
+- The Summer 2024 program will be a 10-week program, beginning on Monday, June 10th and ending on Friday, August 16th.

-The Fall 2023 session will be hosted in-person on the White House campus.
+The Summer 2024 session will be hosted in-person on the White House campus.
 Interns will not be able to participate in the program remotely.
 All interns will be required to attest to their vaccination status and must adhere to any White House COVID-19 protocols.

 Program participants must be U.S. citizens, at least 18 years or older before the first day of the program, and meet at least one of the three following criteria:

 - Currently enrolled in an accredited undergraduate or graduate degree program at a college, community college, or university (two-to four-year institution)

 - Graduated from an accredited undergraduate or graduate program at a college, community college, or university (two-to four-year institution) no more than two years prior to the first day of the internship program